 In December, 2013, an opportunity arose to acquire two Ulric watercolours from a lady who ironically lives just half-an-hour from my home.
 Her mother, Margaret Wilson (nee Pickering) was English, and had purchased them probably in Yorkshire.
 That they ended up in the Albany, New York area is quite a coincidence.
 They were bought together (the price on the back was 10/6 each), and the back of one of the pictures had "Mrs Wilson" pencilled in, so perhaps she was the original owner.

 In Spring, 2014, I purchased two Ulric paintings from a person in the Isle of Man, and was able to pick them up in person at the Walmsley Society in May, 2014.
-They are currently being framed.
+They now hang on the dining room wall beside the large oil painting.
 It's wonderful to have an oil and watercolour painting of the same view!

 This is my latest acquisition, purchased from a couple in Western Canada.
 I think what attracted me to this watercolour were the soft pastel colours--something different from similar paintings in my collection.
 Also, the painting is in pristine condition.